What Are The Problems With Business Coaching?

 • How soon do you want them?

 This has been a general discussion of what kinds of problems can come up with business coaching.
 Each business owner is different, so there can be different issues in individual cases.
-But this covered most of the situations I have seen so far.
+But this covered most of the situations.

 Remember why top-level professional athletes hired individual coaches early in their careers (think Michael Phelps).
-It is not because they were poor players – it’s because before they were at the top of their sport, they were striving to get to the top.
+It is not because they were poor players – it’s because they were striving to get to the top.
 And they didn’t want to wait.

 If you would like to talk about your situation, contact me and let’s talk about your specific case.